SoftInstigate/java-mongodb-driver-ferretdb-auth-issue/README.md

-# Java Driver FerretDb Auth Issue
+# Java MongoDbDriver FerretDb Auth Issue

-This is a reproducer of an issue with the MongoDb Java Driver authentication with FerretDb.
+This is a reproducer of an issue with the MongoDb Java Driver authentication with FerretDb 0.9.0.

 ## 1 - install sdkman